Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/3.synchronize-ldes/README.md

 export COMPOSE_FILE="../../../support/context/simulator-workflow-sink-mongo/docker-compose.yml"
 ```

+> **Note**: because the MongoDB service is configured to permanently store the database, you need to empty the permanent storage before re-running this systems.

 Then you can run the systems by executing the following command:
 ```bash
 docker compose --env-file env.user up